 1964 – 1968

 In 1964, Weber upgraded the metal handle on the lid to a wooden one.
 This kettle style (1964-1980) are refereed to as “MBH” kettles for “Metal Bowl Handle”.
 The first wood handles were made from walnut.
-Vintage Weber Kettles from this range had metal thumbscrews that held the aluminum legs in their sockets.
+Vintage Weber Kettles from this era had metal thumbscrews that held the aluminum legs in their sockets.
 The wooden handles were held on with 2 small rivets.

 In 1967,Weber also introduced the Seville – a grill mounted in a metal cart with wheels.
 This model continued for a few years [unknown]